Launch or advance your career as a health-care manager through our certified degree program.

 Alicia Davies, B.S.
 '10, M.S.
 '12

-Alicia is a graduate of both the undergraduate and graduate Health Systems Management programs.
+Alicia is a graduate of both the undergraduate and graduate Health programs at UB.
 She has worked for Saint Agnes Hospital since December 2012.
 She currently serves as the Coordinator of Diabetes Education and Outreach at The Health Institute.

 Janelle Pascual, B.S.
 '17